AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

   (Remember: monotonic allocation can be used when a set of objects share the same lifespan, which is now the case.)

-A reader could now comment that such recycling technique is not necessarily related to monotonic memory and can easily be used without it.
+A reader could now comment that such a recycling technique is not necessarily related to monotonic memory and can easily be used without it.
 This is very true and reflected by the fact that we are talking about two separate \alibmods_nl in this manual: \alib_containers_nl and \alib_monomem_nl.
-Both are
-\ref alib_manual_modules_dependencies_mandatory "not dependent" on each other.
+As \ref alib_manual_modules_graph "shown here", both are not dependent on each other.
 The topic of "recycling container objects" is completely covered with module \alib_containers_nl and furthermore, type \alib{lang::StdContainerAllocatorRecycling} even provides mechanics to enable recycling for containers of the C++ Standard Library.
-Finally, in a next independent effort, module \alib_monomem_nl, besides monotonic allocation offers in addition mechanics for recycling non-container objects.
+Finally, in a next independent effort, module \alib_monomem_nl, besides monotonic allocation, offers mechanics for recycling non-container objects.

 Note that with both in place, recycling, and monotonic allocation, the joint benefit surpasses